jmsaylor/slack-bookstore-bot/README.md

 ## Usage

-From withing the Slack chat, slash commands are prepended with a `/`.
+From withing the Slack message box, slash commands are prepended with a `/`.
 You can [join](https://join.slack.com/t/garilovich/shared_invite/zt-inyo0lzm-odLLnOyDCSiGspe0NiiSAw) this Slack workspace to try it out or install it on your own to use the bot.
 The bot then proceeds to respond and interact in various ways.

 ## Screenshots